04

 From shortlist to closing.
 Surveys, sea trials, VAT regimes, flag choice, and the five most common pitfalls.

 Once the decision to buy is made and the adviser team is in place, the acquisition is a 12 to 24 week sequence with a small number of decision points where most consequential errors are made.
-This chapter walks through that sequence and names the five most common pitfalls.

 The shortlist